 As allowed by federal law, Connecticut has opted to “waive” some of Medicaid’s rules – so that you have more choice about how and where you receive services.
 In doing so, it has extended home and community-based Medicaid services to individuals who would otherwise qualify for care in a nursing home or institution.

-These Medicaid HCBS Waiver programs provide services and supports to older adults, individuals with intellectual disabilities, acquired brain injuries, mental illnesses, chronic diseases, among other conditions.
+These Medicaid HCBS Waiver programs provide Services & Supports to older adults, individuals with intellectual disabilities, acquired brain injuries, mental illnesses and chronic diseases, among other conditions.

 However, as these HCBS Medicaid Waiver programs are optional, unlike regular Medicaid, enrollment may be capped due to funding levels.
 In other words, once enrollment hits its funding cap for each respective HCBS Medicaid Waiver, individuals are placed onto waiting lists.

 The Eligibility Process